Eddie Mathews: Boston, Milwaukee, and Atlanta Braves

 As one of 1954's superstars in American sports, Mathews was chosen for the cover of the first-ever issue of Sports Illustrated magazine.
 Around this time, Ty Cobb said of Mathews: "I've only known three or four perfect swings in my time.
 This lad has one of them."
 Mathews was a powerful pull hitter, and for many years of his career teams would implement the "Mathews shift" when he came to bat.
 The second baseman would shift well to his left, toward first base, and the shortstop would come to the second base side of the bag, leaving a gaping hole between second and third base.
-Mathews delighted in occasionally punching the ball through that hole.

 The Braves won the 1957 National League championship.
 In the World Series, Mathews hit a game-winning home run in the tenth inning of game four.
 The Braves went on to defeat the New York Yankees in seven games.
 Mathews made the final out of the Series, a forceout of Gil McDougald on Moose Skowron's hard-hit grounder.

 Mathews was regarded as one of the strongest power hitters of his time, often being compared to American League contemporary Mickey Mantle, in terms of power hitting strength.
 Hall of Fame teammate Warren Spahn once said of the two: "Mathews is just as strong as Mantle.
 They don't hit the same – Mantle gets all of his weight into his swing; Mathews uses his wrists more."
-Spahn's comment on Mathews' use of his wrists was in reference to his unique swing, as believed by many to be one of the more graceful swings in baseball history.
+Spahn's comment on Mathews's use of his wrists was in reference to his unique swing, as believed by many to be one of the more graceful swings in baseball history.
 Pitcher Sal Maglie noticed, however, that Mathews had a tendency to chase "the low curve on the three-and-two pitch."
 Mathews is the only player to play for the Braves in Boston, Milwaukee, and Atlanta.
-By the Braves' first season in Atlanta, Matthews was the last Boston Brave still on an active roster.
+By the Braves' first season in Atlanta, Mathews was the last Boston Brave still on an active roster.

 Mathews is also one of just two players to homer with a teammate in the same game at least 50 times with two different teammates.
 He did this with Henry Aaron 75 times and with Joe Adcock 56 times.
 Willie Mays is the other, with Willie McCovey (68) and Orlando Cepeda (50), to do it.

 Between 1954 and 1966, he and Braves teammate Hank Aaron hit 863 home runs (Aaron 442, Mathews 421), moving ahead of the Yankees duo of Babe Ruth and Lou Gehrig as the all-time leaders in major league history.